 With all the focus on drunk driving, there is relatively little attention paid to drinking while operating a watercraft.
-But arrests for boating under the influence or boating DUI are becoming more and more common.
+But arrests for boating under the influence (BUI) or DUI on a boat are becoming more and more common.

-Boating under the influence or boating DUI (BUI) is governed by Title 5 of the Arizona Revised Statutes, entitled Amusements and Sports.
+Boating under the influence or DUI on a boat (BUI) is governed by Title 5 of the Arizona Revised Statutes, entitled Amusements and Sports.
 As in the case of automobiles, you are guilty of boating under the influence if the State can prove the required elements of one the varying types of BUI under Arizona law.

 BUI Laws Explained:

 A Regular Boating Under the Influence applies when an individual operates a watercraft in Arizona:

 - while under the influence of alcohol or drugs, or a combination of the two, if you are impaired to the slightest degree; and/or

 - if you have a blood alcohol concentration of 0.08 (BAC) or greater.

 Extreme Boating Under the Influence occurs when an individual’s BAC exceeds certain levels.
 In that regard, the Title 5 law contains a virtually identical version of the extreme DUI statute, providing additional penalties if: